simplymathematics/exponential-smoothing/Exponential_Smoothing.md

 Compare HoltWinters() vs ets()
 ========================================================

 - Optimizing different criterion.
-The former optimizing the MSE, and the later optimizing the likehood function.
+The former optimizing the MSE, and the later optimizing the likelihood function.

 - The two functions use different optimization routines and different starting values.

-- ets() searches over a restricted parameter space to ensure the resulting model is forecastable.
+- ets() searches over a restricted parameter space to ensure the resulting model is useful for forecasting.
 HoltWinters() ignores this issue (it was written before the problem was even discovered).

 - According to Hyndman, ets() is usually more reliable.